Rambo (franchise): Rambo: Last Blood (2019)

 Carmen takes Rambo back to her home where she cares for him until he fully recovers after four days.
 While Rambo is cared for by Carmen, Gabriela is stripped and consistently dosed with heroin and sold to be raped repeatedly.
 Carmen says she is an independent journalist who has been investigating the Martinez brothers, who kidnapped and murdered her sister.
 Rambo later raids one of the brothels, killing several men until he finds a drugged Gabriela.
 While driving back home in his pickup, Rambo thanks Gabriela for giving him hope for ten years but she dies from the forced overdose.
 An enraged Rambo sends Maria away and rigs the ranch with traps for a confrontation, and later returns to Mexico to ask Carmen's help in finding Victor.
 Carmen initially refuses and tells Rambo that it will solve nothing, but is convinced after he appeals to her grief and frustration.

 Rambo raids Victor's home, killing several guards and decapitating Victor.
 In retaliation, Hugo leads a large train of 7 SUVs filled with hitmen to Rambo's ranch, but each eventually falls victim to Rambo's rigged traps.
 Saving Hugo for the last, Rambo mutilates him and rips his heart out, killing him instantly.
 In the aftermath, a weakened Rambo sits on the porch of his father's house, vowing to continue fighting and keep the memories of his loved ones alive.
 During the credits, flashbacks to scenes from the first four movies in the franchise are shown, with Rambo finally saddling up his horse and riding off into the sunset.

-Future
+John Rambo (TBA)

 In June 2019 at Cannes, Stallone stated he would continue portraying John Rambo if the fifth film succeeds.
-Grunberg however, said that Rambo: Last Blood "closes the circle" and concludes the film series.
+Grunberg, however, said that Rambo: Last Blood "closes the circle" and concludes the film series.
 In September 2019, Stallone expressed interest in a sixth Rambo film, where the character takes refuge at a Native American reservation.
 Stallone later elaborated that the story would explore Rambo's return to the reservation where he had grown up.